 Think of siding as apparel for your home.
-Not only does it protect to your home, providing insulation and a shield from the weather, it also adds personality, color and texture to your house.
+Not only does it protect your home, providing insulation and a shield from the weather, but it also adds personality, color, and texture to your house.

 Consumer Reports describes four main types of siding, all of which we see in the South:

-- How long do you plan to keep your home?
-Angie Hicks, founder of Angie’s List, says to expect an 80% return on investment on your new siding, over the course of a few years.
-So if you plan to settle in to your home, it’s worth investing in a siding that might be more expensive, but has a longer life.
+How long do you plan to keep your home?
+Angie Hicks, the founder of Angie’s List, says to expect an 80% return on investment on your new siding, over the course of a few years.
+So if you plan to settle into your home, it’s worth investing in a siding that might be more expensive, but has a longer life.